+Safewaze SRLs are designed to safely arrest the user in a fall event, while minimizing forces on the body.
 Safewaze SRLs are authorized for use with Horizontal Lifeline Systems (HLL) but must NEVER be used as the lifeline constituent of an HLL System.
-The Latitude SRL-P is a Class 1 SRL.
 Class 1 SRLs must only be used in overhead applications and are not authorized for use below the Dorsal D-ring.
 Maximum allowable Free Fall for Class 1 SRLs is 2 ft.
 (0.6 m).
+Safewaze Class 2 SRLs are designed for both overhead use and below Dorsal D-ring use.
+Maximum allowable Free Fall for Class 2 SRLs is 6 ft.
+(1.8 m).